-The Make-a-Wish Club
+The Make-a-wish club

-Advisors: Ms. Fine, Ms. Longobucco
+Advisors: Ms. Zach, Ms. Laney Meetings: Room 329, B week

 The Make-a-wish club is run in conjunction with the Make-a-wish foundation based out of Trumbull, CT.
 The focus of our club is to raise money for children who are terminally ill.
 The Make-a-wish foundation grants children who are ill with trips, celebrity meetings, vacations and experiences that they could never afford without the fundraising and generosity of the Make-a-wish organization and clubs that support it.